 Understand the notice period

-As mentioned above, as a general rule, most lease agreements stipulate that you must give 60 full calendar days’ notice from the end of your lease that you will not be renewing.
+As mentioned above, as a general rule, most lease agreements require you give 60 full calendar days’ notice from the end of your lease that you will not be renewing.
 Keep in mind that this is not the same as 60 calendar days from any time you want, but this can only happen 60 days from the end of your lease.
 For example, if your lease expires October 31, 2020, and your lease stipulates the 60 full calendars days’ notice is required, then you must give notice no later than August 31, 2020.

 Check about breaking the lease before expiration